About PROOF

 March 27, 2021: Proof undergoes its first major structural expansion, via Substack’s new “homepage links” protocol.
 At launch, the link-filled right-hand sidebar on the Proof homepage includes sections for the “University Lecture Series”, the “Substack Essay Series”, the Proof podcast, and all free articles on the site.
 In May, the sidebar is trimmed down—due to the introduction of “sections” on Substack (see May 7, 2021)—to include categories for “Recent Free Articles” and “Recently Unlocked Articles.”

-April 3, 2021: April 2021 high for new daily website visitors to Proof (28,865).
+April 3, 2021: April 2021 high for daily website views at Proof (28,865).

 April 9, 2021: Proof launches the “Best Videos on the Internet” series, which will be hosted by the Extras section of Proof once it is launched on May 7, 2021 (see below).